WE ARE IN THE PEOPLE BUSINESS

 today everyone can read and write in English.
 The program is now headed by Natalie McFarlane who runs all the weekly classes

-for the staff, which includes everything from basic literacy to higher education and life skills.
-Read more
+for the staff, which includes everything from basic literacy to higher education, basic computer lessons and life skills.
+Read

 In addition, we have two University students on full scholarships: